 Technical Advisory Committee (TAC)

 The role of the TAC is to consider and report to the Board on matters of a scientific or technical nature.
 CCBWQA’s Bylaws allow each entity member (all municipalities, counties, and the wastewater district member) to appoint one representative to serve on the TAC.
-The Board may also appoint other individuals who represent educational or public interest groups having an interest in stormwater drainage and water quality in the Cherry Creek Basin, and any governmental or quasi-governmental agencies that are not members of CCBWQA, but have an interest in stormwater drainage or water quality in the Basin.
+The Board has also appointed other individuals who represent CDOT, E-470 Authority, public health, educational or public interest groups having an interest in stormwater drainage and water quality in the Cherry Creek Basin, and any governmental or quasi-governmental agencies that are not members of CCBWQA, but have an interest in stormwater drainage or water quality in the Basin.